 - Place the pork chops in the egg mixture and make sure they're well coated.
 Transfer them to the seasoned breadcrumbs and press down on them so the breadcrumbs stick.
 Flip the pork chops over and press down again.
 They should be covered with breadcrumbs on all sides.

 - Carefully lower the corner of a breaded pork chop into the oil.
-It should sizzle right away.
-If it doesn't, remove the pork and let the oil heat for a couple more minutes.
+It should sizzle right away, but if it doesn't, remove the pork and let the oil heat for a minute or two.
 Once hot, lower 1 pork chop into the oil at a time.
 Let it fry for 2 minutes on each side or until golden brown.
 Repeat for every pork chop.

-- Remove them from the oil and place them on a wire/cooling rack to cool for 3 minutes.
-Set the wire rack over a baking sheet or paper towel to catch drippings.
+- Remove the pork chops from the oil and place them on the wire rack to cool for 3 to 4 minutes.

 - Taste the pork chops and season with more salt and pepper if needed.
 Serve warm, and enjoy.

 - This recipe uses 1/3-inch thick boneless pork chops.
 Bone in pork chops will also work, but they’ll have to cook longer.
 Also, if the pork chops (boneless or not) are thicker than the suggested thickness, they will need to cook for a little longer than the recommended time.
 Use an Instant Read Meat Thermometer to check for doneness – pork is cooked through when the internal temperature registers at 145˚F.